Re'eh: Deuteronomy chapter 11

 The Sifre compared Deuteronomy 11:26–30 to a person sitting at a crossroads with two paths ahead.
 One of the paths began with clear ground but ended in thorns.
 The other began with thorns but ended in clear ground.
 The person would tell passersby that the path that appeared clear would be fine for two or three steps, but end in thorns, and the path that began with thorns would be difficult for two or three steps, but end in clear ground.
 So, said the Sifre, Moses told Israel that one might see the wicked flourish in this world for a short time, but in the end, they will have occasion to regret.
 And the righteous who are distressed in this world will in the end have occasion for rejoicing, as Deuteronomy 8:16 says, "that He might prove you, to do you good at the end."

+The Mishnah described how the ceremony of the blessings and curses mentioned in Deuteronomy 11:29 took place.